mserna10/Vision17/Lab1-Linux/Answers/README.md

 8.command link creates a file related to a existing file.
 Therefore the changes made in the file created are going to change the file it is linked to.

+9.When there is  #!/bin/bash at the first line of a script this is telling the system to use bash as a default shell. and bash is one of Unix shells and command languages.